acrilique/AutoMarker/README.md

 ## Installation

-AutoMarker is packaged as a standalone executable using PyInstaller and its source code is also available on Github.
-To obtain the latest release, get it for cheap on Gumroad (in the form of .exe or .dmg) or just install Python and run the script!
-You will need librosa and pymiere libraries, and both are available to install using pip.
-My advice if you are new using python is creating a venv first, and then activating it and installing the libraries there.
+AutoMarker is packaged as a standalone executable using PyInstaller.
+To obtain the latest release, get it for cheap on Gumroad (in the form of .exe or .dmg).

 ## Usage